Andrew-Jenkins/wp_plugin_hearthis/README.md

 * "style" = style is an integer with option 1 or 2
 * "waveform" = hide the waveform (values not set, 1 or 0)
 * "background" = shows the background if set (values not set, 1 or 0, if is 1 the height is 400px)
-* "digitized_space" = size of the spaces between the waveform blocks (integer, steps from 1 to 10, works only if style is set to 2)
+* "digitized_space" = space between the waveform blocks (integer, steps from 1 to 10, works only if style is set to 2)
+* "digitized_size" = size a the waveform blocks (integer, steps from 1 to 10, works only if style is set to 2)
 * "liststyle" = only aviable on playlists and will also works only with 'single' as value
 * "css" = only aviable on tracks and you can provide a link to an external css file to style your player